abxvn/autossl/README.md

 # AutoSSL

-Bulk of scripts to help secure your AWS apps with free SSL certificates
+Help you secure your applications with free SSL certificates

 [![Cirle CI][cirle-ci-badge]][cirle-ci-url]